flutterwtf/Suggest-a-Feature/README.md

 ## Usage

+At first, you need to implement `SuggestionsDataSource`.
+This is an interface which we use to handle all the data-layer logic.
+There you can add the connection to your DB.

+If you use [firestore](https://firebase.google.cn/docs/firestore?hl=en) as a data source, you can use our ready-made implementation [Suggest a feature Firestore](TODO: add link).

-You need to move the `SuggestionsPage`.
+Then you need to move the `SuggestionsPage`.
 For example:

 ``` dart
 Navigator.of(context).push(